+- EBCDIC Character Set: possible values are:

+- National (characters are keyboard nationality dependent),

+- Multinational.

-- Character Set: the two possible values are: - National (some characters are keyboard nationality dependent), - Multinational. - Cursor Shape: three possible values: underline, half-block or block.
-Note: to change the cursor shape from a 5250 session press <Alt><F11> (or <Alt Gr><F11> with a PC keyboard). - CAPS Key Mode: set the CAPS LOCK to behave in either of three ways: - Caps Lock: each alphabetical key sends the corresponding upper case letter.
+- A specific keyboard nationality (American, French...).

+- Cursor Shape: Line, Half-Block or Block.

+Note: to change the cursor shape from a 5250 session press <Alt><F11> (or <Alt Gr><F11> with a PC keyboard).

+- Cursor Style: Blinking or Steady. - CAPS Key Mode: set the CAPS LOCK to behave in either of three ways: - Caps Lock: each alphabetical key sends the corresponding upper case letter.
 To unlock this mode press the <CAPS> key. - Shift Lock: each key send the same character sent by pressing <Shift><This key>.
-To unlock this mode press a <Shift> key. - Uppercase: each key send the upper character if it is present.
+To unlock this mode press a <Shift> key.

+- Uppercase: each key send the upper character if it is present.
 Otherwise, this is the lower character (upper-case letter if possible) which is sent. <Shift> key acts in the standard way (whatever the CAPS key).
-To unlock this mode press the <CAPS> key.

-- Caps Lock +: same as 'Shift Lock'.
+To unlock this mode press the <CAPS> key. - Caps Lock +: same as 'Shift Lock'.
 But in addition ALL the keys supported (including <Esc>, function keys...). - Euro Coding: Euro symbol support.
 The three possible values are: - No: no specific processing is done - Standard: the Euro symbol replaces the international currency symbol 'x' within the current character set. - Custom: any character can be replaced by the Euro symbol within the current character set (use the decimal notation). - <Scroll Lock> & <Pause>: enable or disable these two keys - <.> (numpad): the two available values are the dot (.) and the comma (,). - Backspace Mode: the two available values are: - Standard: move cursor left - Suppress: deleting the character on the left of the cursor location - Column Separator: the two possible values are: - No: this video attribute is not displayed. - Yes: this video attribute is displayed, but due to VGA limitations, it is displayed as underlining. - Rulers Style: the "rule" function allows the cursor to be located easily among other characters.
 Three types of rules are available: - Cross: a horizontal line and a vertical line indicate the cursor location. - Horizontal: a horizontal line is displayed at the cursor line, - Vertical: a vertical line is displayed at the cursor column.